chiraagbalu/dealergammaexposure/README.txt

 to offset this directional risk, a dealer can short/buy shares based on delta and remain neutral. this process is known as delta hedging.

-hedging flow:
-delta does not stay the same throughout the life of an option. this means that option dealers need to continually adjust their hedges. delta changes mainly due to volatility, time, and the price of the underlying. the change in delta based on the change in underlying is known as gamma. exposure to gamma is one of the key factors that cause options dealers to re-hedge their positions. when gamma is high, they need to buy and sell more shares than when gamma is lower, leading to the effects from above.
+how dealers change their hedges over time: delta does not stay the same throughout the life of an option. this means that option dealers need to continually adjust their hedges. delta changes mainly due to volatility, time, and the price of the underlying. the change in delta based on the change in underlying is known as gamma. exposure to gamma is one of the key factors that cause options dealers to re-hedge their positions. when gamma is high, they need to buy and sell more shares than when gamma is lower, leading to the described effects.